Richard-Gnitnub/track-builder-FastAPI/README.md

 ## REFACTORING OUTLINE:

 - **Separation of Concerns:** Replace global variables with structured classes (e.g., `TrackSettings`).
-- **Database Integration:** Replace hardcoded values with dynamic retrieval from the SQLite database for better configurability and scalability.
+- **Database Integration:** Replace hardcoded values with dynamic retrieval from the SQLModel database for better configurability and scalability.
 - **Geometry/Math Decoupling:** Keep core logic in a separate module, independent of UI/CLI.
 - **Native 3D Export:** Leverage Python CAD libraries to directly generate STL geometry.
 - **Modular Design:** Ensure the application is modular to support the addition of advanced workflows (e.g., mesh repair and inspection) in the future.